 The Golden rule #1: Make it personal & follow-up

-If you use e-mail channel for your surveys, make it look personal.
+If you send surveys by e-mail, make them personal.
 Starting with e-mail design, insert a name of the person you are going to ask.
 Then, send an e-mail from an individual instead of “no-reply” e-mail.
 The chance that you’ll get an e-mail reply is still low, but it makes a psychological difference.

 After you have received a reply, do a follow-up.
 Ideally, you would respond to every single customer manually, but in order to save your time, you could write automatic replies for each category of customers, depending on their scores and feedback.
 Building personal relationships with your customers will both raise the response rates in the future and the scores themselves,